Dubai Municipality Conducts Intensive Monitoring Campaigns For Food Safety And Public Health During Holy Month Of Ramadan

-The Municipality is conducting monitoring and inspection campaigns during Ramadan to ensure adherence to standards and requirements.
+(MENAFN- Dubai PR Network) The Municipality is conducting monitoring and inspection campaigns during Ramadan to ensure adherence to standards and requirements

 As part of its commitment to monitoring key sectors during the month of Ramadan, the Municipality is actively overseeing compliance with safety, public health, and food safety standards.
 This includes strict compliance with approved food safety standards by both events' owners and employees across the entire food preparation process, storage, preparation, and cooking, placing emphasis on maintaining the quality and validity of the materials used.